primait/bridge_ex/README.md

 The following configuration parameters can be set globally for all bridges in the app, by setting them inside your `config.exs`:

-- `config :bridge_ex, auth0_enabled: true` to enable authentication via Auth0 for your bridges
+- `config :bridge_ex, auth0_enabled: true` to allow bridges to enable integration with Auth0
 - `config :bridge_ex, log_options: [log_query_on_error: true, log_response_on_error: false]` to customize logging in your bridges

 #### Authenticating calls via Auth0